stardog-union/launchpad-docs/README.md

 - Launchpad contains all Stardog Applications - Studio, Explorer, Designer, Knowledge Catalog
 - Launchpad must be configured with an SSO provider (e.g. Microsoft Entra) to manage user authentication and authorization.
 - Launchpad persists data to a local directory that should be mounted to a volume for persistence.
-- Launchpad does not handle SSL termination.
-It is recommended to use a reverse proxy like Nginx or Apache to handle SSL termination.
+- Launchpad does not handle SSL/TLS termination by default.
+For a production instance of Launchpad, either use a reverse proxy like Nginx or Apache to termiante SSL/TLS connections, or follow the steps below to configure Launchpad to [terminate SSL/TLS connections](#terminating-ssltls-connections).

 https://github.com/user-attachments/assets/71652eb8-6106-4413-be44-995a1bf08245